 We developed the idea of this knot by applying the same practical approach that has been used to develop the current knot program (at least our interpretation of it).
 However, to understand it clearly, an understanding of the awards offered to scouts for merit badge achievement after reaching the rank of Eagle Scout is important.

 Scouts who have reached the rank of Eagle Scout have the opportunity to continue to serve, show leadership in their troops and earn more merit badges.
 For every three months of service and leadership in their troops and an additional five merit badges above the rank of Eagle they are awarded and Eagle Palm.
 Five merit badges earns a Bronze Palm, ten replaces the Bronze Palm with a Gold Palm, and fifteen replaces the Gold Palm with a Silver Palm.
 Twenty merit badges earns the scout an additional Bronze Palm on top of the existing Silver Palm.
 The same sequence continues earning the scout a additional Silver Palm for each fifteen merit badges and additional time in the troop.
-With a current number of 121 available merit badges (the first 21 are required for the Eagle Scout rank), a scout then has the opportunity to earn a total of six Silver Palms and one Gold Palm as long as he earns his Eagle Scout rank before his thirteenth birthday.
+With the number of available merit badges (the first 21 are required for the Eagle Scout rank), a scout then has the opportunity to earn a total of six Silver Palms and one Gold Palm as long as he earns his Eagle Scout rank before his thirteenth birthday.

 While scouts are youth in the program they wear their Palm pins on the ribbon of their Eagle Scout medal.
 When scouts become adult scouters they replace their Eagle Scout patch medal with the Eagle Scout Square Knot.
 The BSA Insignia Guide states that scouts continue to wear their Palm pins on the Eagle Scout Square Knot.